dmbarbour/glas/docs/GlasDesign.md

 As a simple naming convention, local modules whose names start with "test-" will be interpreted as tests.
 Tests can automatically be compiled and evaluated as part of building the owning module.
 The glas system can automatically maintain a 'system health' report based on which tests are passing, which are failing, and test coverage at the scope of a distribution.

 Each test module may define multiple test methods as `test.*`.
 This has the same interface as application built-in tests.
 However, a test module has limited access to effects to guarantee tests are reproducible.
-Effects includes language module effects and 'fork' for non-deterministic choice and fuzz testing.
+Effects includes language module effects plus `sys.fork` for non-deterministic choice and fuzz testing.

 In case of fuzz testing with 'fork', how much testing should be performed will depend on quotas and heuristics.
 But a smarter test system can remember which tests are performed, focus on regression tests, and leverage fork to focus on edge cases and improve test coverage.